rjsf-team/react-jsonschema-form/README.md

 ## Object fields ordering

-The `uiSchema` object spec also allows you to define in which order a given object field properties should be rendered using the `order` property:
+The `uiSchema` object spec also allows you to define in which order a given object field properties should be rendered using the `ui:order` property:

 ```jsx
 const schema = {